October 5th 2018

 2. Time-restricted feeding

 Downsizing your meals from three to two or even one a day, or only eating within a ‘window’ of time (often eight hours).
+You can find out more about Time Restricted Eating (TRE) here.

 The 2 Meal Day: Created by personal trainer and online health coach Max Lowry, this plan involves skipping one meal (either breakfast or dinner) and extending your night fast (that is, while you’re sleeping) to around 16 hours.
 Read more about the 2 Meal Day here.